 The hardest part?

-These positive parenting books have helped me gain invaluable insight to children’s developing brains and therefor I’m abel to understand their actions from the perception of my child, not as an adult which is invaluable to being empathetic and also forgiving.
+These positive parenting books have helped me gain invaluable insight to children’s developing brains and therefor I’m abel to understand their actions from the perception of my child, not as an adult which is invaluable to being empathetic and forgiving.

 These methods of gentle parenting are wonderful for positive discipline, teaching children boundaries without shaming or harsh consequences.

-These books have helped me to:
+These parenting books have helped be a parent’s guide to:

 - Be a calmer parent

-- Increase my patience
+- Expand my patience

-- Boost my children’s confidence and independence
+- Boost my children’s confidence and sees their need for independence

 - Connect with my three children, even in the midst of discipline

-- Remain calm and keep a peaceful home even during a tantrum or “kid crisis”
+- Remain calm and keep a peaceful home even during a tantrum or “kid crisis” when this can draw out my own stressful reaction

 What to Do When Traditional Parenting Tools Don’t Work

-I can’t say enough good things about these books, I hope they help you in your parenting journey as much as they’ve helped me along mine.
+I hope they help you in your parenting journey as much as they’ve helped me along mine.
 These are my favorite, and the best parenting books to take you on your journey.

 1. Positive Discipline